hbradio/portfolio/content/resume.md

 I lead a small team developing microservices for a scalable cloud product.

 * Develop services in Java 11 (Spring), DynamoDB, S3, and Redis.
-* Own service through deployment with NewRelic, SumoLogic, and PagerDuty
+* Own services through deployment with NewRelic, SumoLogic, and PagerDuty
 * Work closely with the product team to plan the feature roadmap and lead my developers in agile methodologies
 * Created a system to allow teams to configure Flink and Hadoop with YAML to create records from a Kafka topic and populate Druid and ElasticSearch.